dirjud/seq/doc/source/intro.rst

 ``Bin`` in the a static order, or it can be parameterized, meaning the user can provide the order and number of sequences to execute.

+One will notice the slight difference in the timing of the ``done`` signal in the ``Sequence`` and ``Bin`` timing diagrams.
+The ``done`` signal out of a ``Bin`` is by default registered, which delays the ``done`` signal one clock cycle.
+The user can select an option that prevents the ``done`` from being registered when instantiating the ``Bin``.
+If the ``done`` signal is registered, the user can hook the done signal directly up to the start signal to get a loop (you still need to logically or in an initial start pulse).
+When done is not registered, one can build up large combinational blocks, so for timing reasons, one may want to register the done signal.
+There is, of course, a latency build up that occurs for each level of the hierarchy that registers the done signal.